shohamj/Cognitests/README.md

   InfluxDB<br />

 ## Installation
-1. Download or clone Cognitests from our GitHub: https://github.com/shohamj/Cognitests
+1. Clone or download Cognitests from our GitHub: https://github.com/shohamj/Cognitests
 2. Download and install the latest version of Python from the official site: https://www.python.org/downloads/
 3. From the location where you saved Cognitests, run “pip install requirements.txt”.
 4. Download Emotiv Installer from https://www.emotiv.com/developer/